mku11/WebFS/README.md

 If you want to add more users use AuthUsers.add()

 ### Examples:
-The following examples are provided with curl.
+The following examples are provided with CURL.
+Project [**SimpleFS**](https://github.com/mku11/SimpleFS) provides a complete API for Java, C#, Python, JavaScript, and TypeScript.

 If you're testing and don't use SSL then use http://localhost/8080/api...
 Also if you're testing and use a self-signed certificate then add curl option -k